ongres/stackgres/doc/content/en/04-administration-guide/01-production-installation/04-best-pratices/_index.md

 A complete StackGres cluster configuration should be organized as a collection of files inside a directory.
 These files can be organized according to your infrastructure's environments.

-This example shows a directory structure for two environmens, production and staging.
+This example shows a directory structure for two environments, production and staging.

 ```
 stackgres/